Skip to content

 Before entering recovery mode, look up the exact button combo for your specific phone model.
 Don’t guess.
 The wrong sequence is the leading cause of this error, and it’s completely avoidable with a 10-second search for your model number plus “recovery mode buttons.”

-If you’re planning a factory reset, charge your phone to at least 50% battery first.
+If you are planning a factory reset, charge your phone to at least 50% battery first.
 A phone dying mid-reset can corrupt the recovery partition and make the “No command” error much harder to fix.
 Keeping your Google account credentials written down somewhere safe also prevents lockout issues after a reset.
 For phones dealing with other Android system problems, keeping the cache partition clean by wiping it after major updates reduces the chance of encountering recovery errors.

 #Signs You Need Professional Repair